sauer3/Laphs/README.md

 5. Combine spectral and strucural features
 6. (in progress) Train a supervised classifier to predict species

-The Woody Vegetation Structure processing is done in a separate R code file, *calculate_woody_veg_locations.R*, since it utilizes NEON code packages written in R.
+The Woody Vegetation Structure processing is done in a separate R code file (*Code/calculate_woody_veg_locations.R*) since it utilizes NEON code packages written in R.